-REMINDER - Include the member's crop records with the exhibit, such as the 4-H Crop record found online @ https://4h.extension.illinois.edu/sites/4h.extension.illinois.edu/files/projects/documents/ STEM/crops-and-soils-record-form-2016.pdf, a FFA crops record or similar information.
-Crop records should be brought for judging and then taken home with the youth.
-Do not leave with display.
+REMINDER - Include the member's crop records with the exhibit, such as the 4-H Crop record found online @ https://4h.extension.illinois.edu/sites/4h.extension.illinois.edu/files/projects/documents/STEM/crops-and-soils-record-form-2016.pdf, a FFA crops record or similar information.
+Crop record-form-2016.pdf, a FFA crops record or similar information.
+Crop record-form-2016.pdf, a FFA crops record or similar information.
+Crop record-form-2016.pdf, a FFA crops record or similar information.
+Crop record-form-2016.pdf, a FFA crops record or similar information.
+Crop record-form-2016.pdf, a FFA crops record or similar information.
+Crop record-form-2016.pdf, a FFA crops record or similar information.
+Crop record-form-2016.pdf, a FFA crops record or similar information.
+Crop record-form-2016.pdf, a FFA crops record or similar information.

 - 50170------ Soybeans Exhibit five fresh plants (include root system that is washed) that are representative of member's 4-H project field.
 Include the 4-H Crop Record.

 OR exhibit an experimental or educational project related to one experience from your project.
 Include explanation of the project in a report for public understanding. - 50171------ Corn Exhibit two fresh plants of field corn (include root system that is washed), that is representative of member's 4-H project field.
 Include the 4-H Crop Record.

 OR exhibit an experimental or educational project related to one experience from your project.
-Include explanation of the project in a report for public understanding. - 50172------ Small Grains Exhibit one gallon of the current year's crop of oats, wheat, rye, or barley that is representative of the member's 4-H project field.
+Include explanation of the project in a report for public understanding. - 50172----- Small Grains Exhibit one gallon of the current year's crop of oats, wheat, rye, or barley that is representative of the member's 4-H project field.
 Include the 4-H Crop Record.

 OR exhibit an experimental or educational project related to one experience from your project.
-Include explanation of the project in a report for public understanding. - 50173------ Crops Innovation Class: (Open to youth enrolled in any Crops project.)
-Demonstrate the skills and knowledge you have gained through the Crops project.
+Include explanation of the project in a report for public understanding.

+- Demonstrate the skills and knowledge you have gained through the Crops project.
 This could be related to, but not limited to crop production, crop utilization or topics of interest to the member related to agronomy.
 The exhibit may include, but isn't limited to, original works, objects, demonstrations, digital presentations, programs, websites, games, apps, performances, or posters which you have made.
 Choose whatever method best shows what you've learned.
 Your exhibit should not fit in the other exhibit options for this project.
 You must furnish any equipment you need for your exhibit.
 Internet service will not be provided for the exhibit.
 All exhibits must include something visual, such as a printed copy of a digital presentation, which will remain on display during the exhibition.
-Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit period. - 50175------ Ready4Life Challenge See page 71 for the full list of requirements Ready4Life Challenge Projects.
+Electronic equipment will only be used during your personal judging time and will not remain on display during the entire exhibit - 50175------ Ready4Life Challenge See page 69 for the full list of requirements Ready4Life Challenge Projects.